pchtsp/pytups/README.md

     # [('a', 'b', 'c', 1), ('a', 'b', 'c', 2), ('a', 'b', 'c', 3)]
 ```

-This returns a python dictionary with a lot of information from the log (see *Examples* below).

 ### ordered sets

-We have just implemented the most common list operations to use it as a list.
+We have implemented the most common list operations to use it as a list.
 The purpose is mainly to use it as a sequence of things in order to ask for the position, the next element and the previous one and X elements from it.

 Specially useful for a list of dates, months, when you want fast lookup speeds.

+As a set, it can only take as element hashable objects (lists are not ok: tuples are).